needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 Between full application releases, which require your users to download and install a new player build, you can make changes to your Addressable assets in the project.
 (Since AssetBundles do not include code, do not make code changes in the version of your project that you use to develop your asset changes.)
 You can change both local and remote assets.

-When you are ready to publish a content update, run the __Check Content Update Restrictions__ tool.
-This tool examines the *addressables_content_state.bin* file and moves changed assets to a new remote group, according to the settings of the group they are in.
+When you are ready to publish a content update, we recommend running the __Check Content Update Restrictions__ tool manually, or making sure the check is run as part of the update build process.
+See the section on [Settings] for more information.
+This check examines the *addressables_content_state.bin* file and moves changed assets to a new remote group, according to the settings of the group they are in.

 To build the updated AssetBundles, run the __Update a Previous Build__ script.
 This tool also uses the *addressables_content_state.bin* file.
 It rebuilds all of your content, but produces a modified catalog that accesses unchanged content from their original AssetBundles and changed content from the new AssetBundles.